 Cutting and filling earthwork presents several difficulties that can affect the success of a construction project.

 One major challenge is soil compaction.
 After filling, the soil might not compact evenly, leading to loose, unstable ground.
-If the soil isn’t compacted properly, it can settle over time, causing the land to sink.
+If the soil is not compacted properly, it can settle over time, causing the land to sink.
+This lack of compression is problematic for structures like buildings or roads, where stability is crucial.

 Drainage problems are another common issue.
 Natural water flow can be disrupted when the land is reshaped through cutting and filling.